Pentecostal church located in downtown Hamilton.

 - Support Programs

 A co-operative preschool located in Ancaster.
-The school is operated and administrated by the parents of children attending the school.
+The school is operated and administrated by the families of children attending the school.